How to Make Dehydrated Green Tomatoes in a Food Dehydrator: A Step-by-Step Guide

 • Airtight Container: Once dehydrated, store your tomatoes in a dry, cool place to maintain their shelf life and flavor.

-• Spray Bottle: Handy for occasionally spraying the tomatoes with a little vinegar or lemon juice while drying to enhance flavor and preservation.
+• Spray Bottle: Handy for occasionally spraying the tomatoes with a little vinegar or lemon juice while drying to enhance flavor and preservation

 Choosing the Best Firm Heirloom Green Tomatoes for Dehydrating

 While organic tomatoes are highly recommended due to their lack of pesticide residues, feel free to use home-grown tomatoes for a truly fresh and healthy batch of dried green tomatoes.
 From your backyard’s summer harvest to selecting the perfect green tomatoes at the market, the key is in the preparation.
 Just remember, the fresher the tomatoes, the better the final product will be when you dehydrate green tomatoes.
+Avoid using black tomatoes, which can result from drying low-acid varieties, as they are not suitable for safe consumption.
+Green tomatoes are an excellent alternative to tomatillos in recipes, providing a similar tangy flavor.

 Step-by-Step Guide to Dehydrating Green Tomatoes